ThinkingInTypes/ThinkingInTypes.github.io/Chapters/04_Using_Types.md

 You can do the same for `tuple` and `set` (e.g., `coordinates: tuple[float, float] = (23.5, 45.8)` or `unique_ids: set[str] = {"a", "b"}`), and it works for other collection types introduced in the standard library as well.
 Using the built-in generics often makes code cleaner.
-It’s recommended for new code if you are on Python 3.9+.
+It's recommended for new code if you are on Python 3.9+.

-One thing to note: if you need to support Python versions earlier than 3.9, you should stick to the `typing.List` / `typing.Dict` style, because the bracketed syntax for built-in types won’t be recognized in older versions.
+One thing to note: if you need to support Python versions earlier than 3.9, you should stick to the `typing.List` / `typing.Dict` style, because the bracketed syntax for built-in types won't be recognized in older versions.
 There is also a mechanism called `from __future__ import annotations` that can ease adoption of newer annotation features by treating annotations as strings (to avoid evaluation issues), but that is an advanced detail beyond our current scope.

 ## Specialized Annotations (`Sequence`, `Mapping`, `Iterable`, `Iterator`)

-So far, we’ve annotated variables with concrete types (like "list of int" or "dict of str to int").
+So far, we've annotated variables with concrete types (like "list of int" or "dict of str to int").
 Sometimes, however, you may want to hint at a more abstract concept of a type.
-For example, suppose you write a function that takes anything you can iterate over (it doesn’t need to specifically be a list or a tuple).
+For example, suppose you write a function that takes anything you can iterate over (it doesn't need to specifically be a list or a tuple).
 Or a function that can accept any kind of mapping (not just a built-in `dict`, but maybe an `OrderedDict` or a custom mapping type).
 For such cases, the `typing` module provides specialized abstract types: `Sequence`, `Mapping`, `Iterable`, `Iterator`, and others.

 These abstract annotations allow broader compatibility.
-By using them, you indicate the function or variable isn’t tied to one specific implementation, but rather to a category of types that share certain behavior.
+By using them, you indicate the function or variable isn't tied to one specific implementation, but rather to a category of types that share certain behavior.

 ### `Sequence`

 - Sequence represents any ordered collection that supports element access by index and has a length.
-This includes Python’s `list`, `tuple`, `range`, and even `str` (a string can be seen as a sequence of characters).
+This includes Python's `list`, `tuple`, `range`, and even `str` (a string can be seen as a sequence of characters).

 ```python
 # example_14.py